CNRFisheries/MP_forecasts/README.md

 # MP_forecasts

-scripts used to generate forecasts for MP 2024
+This repo contains the scripts used to generate forecasts for MP 2024.

+Examples of forecast scenarios are provided for a set of stock assessment methods.